Please ensure Javascript is enabled for purposes of website accessibility

 When you hire us to file a lawsuit, we will conduct a thorough investigation to determine whether your claim involves medical errors that can be classified as medical malpractice or medical negligence.
 The investigation process begins with the collection of lawsuit records, such as facility records, medical records, records from you, and billing records, to name a few.

 This procedure can be time-consuming.
-While the records are being gathered, our attorney will hire an initial consulting professional to look over the case.
+While the records are being gathered, our New York City personal injury attorney will hire an initial consulting professional to look over the case.
 This professional is typically a reputable and respected medical expert, such as a legal nurse consultant or a doctor.
 They will be in charge of reviewing the collected records in order to determine liability.
 Liability entails determining whether or not medical care errors occurred, what injuries were caused (if any), and who is responsible for the errors.

 If the medical professional concludes that there is no liability, we will notify you, and the lawsuit will be dismissed.
 You may then decide to drop the case entirely or seek a second opinion from another lawyer.